eaasi/user-handbook/source/guide/explore-resources.rst

 The "Explore Resources" page is the EaaSI platform's main portal for discovery.
 From this overview, users can find resources saved in their node or available across the EaaSI Network.

-Each resource card has visual tags to quickly display relevant information like the Resource Type (Environment, Software, or Content) and Network status (Private, Saved, Remote).
+Each resource card has visual tags to quickly display relevant information like the Resource Type (Environment, Software, or Content) and Network status (Public, Public + Saved Locally, Private).

 .. image:: ../images/explore_resources.png
+  :width: 1000
+  :align: center

 The Explore Resources page will display the first 10 resources within each resource category - Environments (which includes both Base and Content Environments), Software and Content.
 If there are more than 10 resources available in any given category, users can use the "Refine Your Results" sidebar to more narrowly browse, or use the search bar at the top of the screen to find a particular resource.